Princess Amalie Zephyrine of Salm-Kyrburg: French revolution

+Reign of Napoleon

 From the Second Congress of Rastatt in 1799 to the Rhine Confederation Act in 1806, Amalie Zephyrine used her relationships with the Napoleonic court to work in favor of her son Karl for the preservation of the Principality of Hohenzollern-Sigmaringen and its full sovereignty.
 At the end, she was able to avert the imminent Mediatisation of both the Houses of Hohenzollern-Sigmaringen and Hohenzollern-Hechingen in favor of the Kingdom of Württemberg or the Grand Duchy of Baden; for this, she is considered as the "savior" of the Hohenzollerns.
 At the same time, Amalie Zephyrine campaigned for the newly created Principality of Salm and represented the interest of its designated princes, her underage nephew Frederick IV of Salm-Kyrburg (of whom she was guardian and regent) and Konstantin of Salm-Salm.

 In 1806, for political reasons, Amalie Zephyrine arranged the betrothal of her son Karl, Erbprinz of Hohenzollern-Sigmaringen, with Antoinette Murat, the orphaned niece and ward of Joachim Murat, who was married to Napoleon Bonaparte's youngest sister Caroline and who rose to become Grand Duke of Berg and King of Naples.
 The marriage was concluded secularly in the Hôtel de Breteuil in Paris on 3 February 1808 and ecclesiastically the next day.

+Later life

 In 1808, after more than 20 eventful years in Paris, Amalie Zephyrine finally returned to Sigmaringen.
 At first, she lived with her son and daughter-in-law from July 1808 in the Schloss Krauchenwies.
 In nearby former Inzigkofen Priory they settled down in the royal household from 1810, after the secularized monastery was transformed into a country palace.
 In 1811 she finally left Krauchenwies to live in Inzigkofen.
 Towards the Danube, she left a remarkable English-style landscape park that still exists until today.
 In the park, she had a monument erected to her beloved brother Frederick III.
 Until her death, she lived in what is now known as the Alten Prinzenbau (Old Prince's Palace) in Sigmaringen, which her husband Prince Anton Aloys had built especially for her between 1822 and 1825.
 Inzigkofen served her and her grandson Karl Anton as a summer residence.